Market research definition

-Use established and well-known research publishers, such as the XM Institute, Forrester and Mckinsey.
+Use established and well-known research publishers, such as the XM Institute, Forrester and McKinsey.
 Government websites also publish research and this is free of charge.
-By taking the information directly from the source (rather than a third party) you are minimising the risk of the data being mistreated and the message or insights being mistaken.
+By taking the information directly from the source (rather than a third party) you are minimising the risk of the data being misinterpreted and the message or insights being acted on out of context.

 How to apply secondary research

 The purpose and application of secondary research will vary depending on your circumstances.
-In an ideal state, secondary research is used to support primary research and therefore give you greater confidence in your conclusions.
-However, there may be circumstances that prevent this – such as the timeframe and budgets of the project.
+Often, secondary research is used to support primary research and therefore give you greater confidence in your conclusions.
+However, there may be circumstances that prevent this – such as the timeframe and budget of the project.